 If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

-In this guide, we’ll highlight how to use a sales report template to uncover invaluable insights for your team and outline eight sales report examples with templates you can use to better review, evaluate and forecast team goals.
+In this guide, we’ll highlight how to use a sales report template to uncover invaluable insights for your team and outline nine sales report examples with templates you can use to better review, evaluate and forecast team goals.

 You and your team are undoubtedly juggling a variety of day-to-day tasks, each of varying importance.
 That said, the need to report and discuss data with your reps can’t be overstated.